renatacurty/2022-10-11-ucsb-spreadsheets/_episodes/00-intro.md

 ### Spreadsheet programs

 Many spreadsheet programs are available.
-We will use Microsoft Excel in our examples.
 Although it is not open source software it is very widely available and used.

 Free spreadsheet programs such as Google Sheets, LibreOffice are available.